Last Updated on

-For these reasons, it’s critical that you take the time to set your security and privacy settings on LinkedIn.
+For these reasons, you must take the time to set your security and privacy settings on LinkedIn.
 Let’s walk through them.

 This guide shows the full, desktop version of the LinkedIn website.
-The steps will be similar for the mobile website and LinkedIn apps.
+It’s also applicable to use in LinkedIn’s mobile website and LinkedIn apps.
 The links throughout the guide will take you directly to the pages referenced.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.